 Now, all those years later (and no matter the color scheme), is your directory listing on the console confused about what comes first, file_10 or file_2?
 There’s help, even without renaming files:

-How to Sort File Names with Numbers in Natural Numerical Order Using “ls”
+How to Sort File Names with Numbers by Number in Natural Order Using “ls”

 Using GNU ls (e.g, Linux)